wonrzrzeczny/RaytracingTest/README.md

 ---------
 - meshes
 - shading and more materials
-- calculating stuff on GPU (and other optimisation)
+- calculating stuff on GPU (and other optimisations)